xriss/gamecake/readme.txt

 The following commands should build everything if run on a new checkout under ubuntu assuming you have a build environment setup, you will need to install some dev packages such as mysql/opengl/gtk.

+apt.sh may manage to do this for you then

 build/premake4 gmake
 cd build-gmake
 make config=release